Reviewed by Dr Andre Budihardjo, MM and Physician Brandon Yew on October 7, 2022

 What to Do If You Catch Monkeypox

 Firstly, check for symptoms.
 See If there is a swollen area around your neck and jaw.
-Swollen lymph nodes usually distinguish monkeypox from other viruses.
+Swollen lymph nodes usually distinguish monkeypox symptoms from other viruses.
 Then, update your health status on the MySejahtera app and visit the nearest hospital.
 Your doctor will perform tests to rule out measles or chickenpox.
 They will take a sample from an open sore or lesion for a proper diagnosis.
 You may also undergo a blood test.

 According to the CDC, there’s no specific treatment for monkeypox.
 Your doctor may recommend tecovirimat (TPOXX), an antiviral drug that may help prevent you from getting severely ill.
 Other treatments will focus on managing your symptoms.